ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

         **Note:**

         A VMware virtual machine can be provisioned to a DVPortgroup by selecting it from the **vLan** list.
 Prior to provisioning a virtual machine, the DVPortgroup must be created on a vSphere
-        Distributed Switch (VDS) in VMware vCenter in order for {{ site.data.product.title }} to list the DVPortgroup under **vLan**.
+        Distributed Switch (VDS) in VMware vCenter in order for {{ site.data.product.title_short }} to list the DVPortgroup under **vLan**.

 13. Click **Customize** to customize the operating system of the new virtual machine.
 These options vary based on the operating system of the template. ![2336](../images/2336.png)

 14. For Windows provisioning:

     1. To use a custom specification from the provider, click **Specification**.
 To select an appropriate template, choose from the list in the custom specification area.
-The values that are honored by {{ site.data.product.title }} display.
+The values that are honored by {{ site.data.product.title_short }} display.

         **Note:**

-        Any values in the specification that do not show in the {{ site.data.product.title }} console’s request dialogs are not used by {{ site.data.product.title }}.
+        Any values in the specification that do not show in the {{ site.data.product.title_short }} console’s request dialogs are not used by {{ site.data.product.title_short }}.
 For example, for Windows operating systems, if you have any run once values in the specification, they are not used in creating the new virtual machines.
-Currently, for a Windows operating system, {{ site.data.product.title }} honors the unattended GUI, identification, workgroup information, user data, windows options, and server license.
+Currently, for a Windows operating system, {{ site.data.product.title_short }} honors the unattended GUI, identification, workgroup information, user data, windows options, and server license.
 If more than one network card is specified, only the first is used.

         ![2337](../images/2337.png)